University Policies & Degree Requirements

 Continuous Enrollment for Post-Comprehensive Students

 Post-comprehensive enrollment requirements also apply to students with GTA/GRA/GA appointments, but these students must be certified to drop their enrollment levels.
-Departments are responsible for tracking student enrollment and submitting the certification form on the student's behalf through the Progress to Degree (PTD) system at least two weeks prior to the beginning of the semester in which the enrollment will drop below 6 hours.
-Students who are certified to reduce hours continue to meet the University's definition of full time enrollment, as well as the enrollment requirements of their employment contract.
+Departments are responsible for tracking student enrollment will submit the certification form on the student's behalf at least two weeks prior tothe beginning of the semester in which the enrollment will drop below 6 hours.
+Students who are certified to reduce hours continue to meet the University's definition of full-time enrollment, as well as the enrollment requirements of their employment contract.

 Related Policies and Forms: